overture-stack/docs/website/docs/use-docs/workshop/10-Extension-Task.md

 The portal includes a **Dictionary Playground**: a live editor where you can write a Lectern schema and see it rendered as an interactive table in real time, with no server required.

 :::info
 This is an optional follow-on for readers who want to go further after completing the walkthrough above.
+It covers the same Dictionary Playground as the [Building Dictionaries](/use/administration/building-dictionaries) configuration guide; use that guide when you want the reference version, with links to every restriction type.
 :::

 ## Core Concepts